-As I write this, I’m dipping my toe into the swimming pool of more intense introductions, with my son knowing who I am.
-I had three opportunities to meet him as a friend of his foster family, so he was able to get used to the concept of me, and I was able to see him around people he was comfortable with.
+As I write this, I’m dipping my toe into the swimming pool of more intense introductions, with my son knowing my true identity.
+I had three opportunities to meet him as a friend of his foster family, so he was able to get used to the image of me, and I was able to see him around people he was comfortable with.
 That was key – he felt safe whilst being introduced to someone new, and I was able to see him interacting with people he trusted, and that helped me know what his “positive behaviour” looked like.

 Each of those first was a hard act to balance; I had never been mentioned before and now was being introduced as a friend.
 That was fine, although we were conscious we’d need to work with that when he was told who I really was.

 Well, he has been told, and he reacted well; he asked questions, but we want him to – I’d be more worried if he was just silent.
 I’m writing this as I come back from a weekend of introductions, and his reactions to and about me have been fascinating.
 Although I’d never admit this to him, I’ve been just as nervous – I want to make a good impression, set him at his ease, and learn all about him.
 I always want him to feel comfortable with me so that he can talk to me about the good stuff as well as the bad – but I need to earn his trust, and that’s my job to do.
 What does he need to do?
 Be a child.

 But one thing I was curious about from an early moment in this process was – “What will I feel when I meet him?
 When will I start feeling a father’s love for him?
 How long does a process like that take?”

 Big questions.
 You hear people talking about the love they had for their child from the moment they were born – that there was some instinctive reaction that was love, without question.
 But, of course, my young man and I are coming late to the party – he’s no baby, and I’m not his first dad … but will be his last.
 How will I develop that love for my son?